finnhem/mywave/README.md

 Please ensure:
 - All new code is written in TypeScript
 - Type definitions are provided for public APIs
+- Code is formatted using Biome
-- Tests pass and no type errors exist
+- All Biome checks pass

 ## License